runtimeverification/michelson-semantics/tests/proofs/dexter/README.md

 The goal of this project is to produce:

--   a series of proofs which specify that the intended behavior of each individual LIGO function is correct (which implies that the LIGO-to-Michelson compilation process is also correct)
+-   a series of proofs which specify that the intended behavior of each individual LIGO function is correct (which implies that the LIGO-to-Michelson compilation process is also correct in this case)
 -   a series of proofs which demonstate high-level invariants over sequences of contract calls hold (e.g. it is not possible to produce a profit by exploiting rounding errors)

 In this project, we will model the following functions in the following files to extract their high-level properties: